beetbox/beets/docs/plugins/edit.rst

 After you edit the values in your text-editor - *and you may only edit the values, no deleting fields or adding fields!* - you save the file and you get a summary of your changes.
 Check em.
 Apply the changes into your library.

+If you add ``--group`` you will get a list of fields with their values and the objects ids that use them.
+So you can see ex: that the comment "downloaded from x-site" is used by 40 items.
+You can then delete that string and have cleaned up your comments.
+Or you can see that artist: J. S. Bach is used by 40 items and artist: JS Bach by 10.
+Change as you like,

 Configuration
 -------------